 Section 1 - details of adult at risk

-Name of adult
+Name of adult/child/young person delete as appropriate

 Address

 Date of Birth

 Age (if date of birth not known)

 GP practice (if known)

 Contact number

 Section 2 - your details

 Name

-Contact phone
+Contact phone number(s)

-number(s)

 Email address

-Line manager or
+Line manager or alternative contact

-alternative

-contact

 Name of project / team

-Your Role in
+Your Role in organisation

-organisation

 Section 3 - details of Concern

-Detail what you have seen/been told/other that makes you believe the adult at risk is

-being abused or is at risk of abuse (include dates/times/evidence from records
+Detail what you have seen/been told/other that makes you believe the adult/child/young person at risk is being abused or is at risk of abuse (include dates/times/evidence from records)

-Section 4 - Abuse typ be if know (leave blank if uncert ain)

-Physical Psychological Financial

-Sexual Discriminatory Organisational/ institutional

-Neglect Hate incident/crime Mate Crime

-Internet abuse Modern slavery Female genital
+Physical Psychological Financial Sexual Discriminatory Organisational/ institutional Neglect Hate incident/crime Mate Crime Internet abuse Modern slavery Female genital Mutilation (FGM) Forced Marriage Domestic abuse Radicalisation Self-Neglect Emotional Abuse Other

-Mutilation (FGM)

-Forced Marriage Domestic abuse Radicalisation

-Self-Neglect Other

-discussed your concerns with a es have they stated they want (

-Oration FA Dec 1-14

-s for not discussing with the ad iuit

-Adult lacks capacity

-Adult unable to comr nunicate their views

-Discussion would increase the risk r

-State why the risks would increase:

-Section 5B - Have you discussed your concerns with anyone olso2 E a thoir
+Section 5B - Have you discussed your concerns with anyone else?
+E.g. their social worker

-social worker eise: L.g. then

 What are their views?

-Section 6 - What action have you taken /agreed with the adu t to reduce the risk (s?
+Section 6 - What action have you taken /agreed with the adult to reduce the risks?

-Information passed to Safeguarding Officer, confirm Referral to Social
+Information passed to Safeguarding Officer,

-details: Care Confirm

-details:

-Contact with the police Confirm details: Referral to other

-agency - please

 confirm details:

+Care Confirm details:

+Contact with the police Confirm details:

 Other - please specify:

 No action agreed - state why:

 Section 7 - Risk to others

-Are any other adults at risk?
-Yes/No - delete as appropriate
+Are any other adults/children/young people at risk?
+Yes/No - delete as appropriate If yes state, why and what actions have been taken to address these?

 If yes state, why and what actions have been taken to address these?

-Are any children at risk Yes/No Delete as appropriate If yes state, why and what actions have been taken to address these?
-Signed: Date: Dale.
+Signed:

+Date: